 Candidates will be invited to visit the Kennedy Krieger Institute for a personal interview.
 The interview is an opportunity for applicants to meet the faculty, visit the training sites, and learn more about the program.
-We will provide lodging in Baltimore for one night for the candidates.
+We will provide lodging and reimburse for meals and other expenses associated with staying in Baltimore.

 We select candidates for the fellowship according to NRMP rules.
 Appointments are for one year for fellows with the relevant residency experience, or two years for those who did not complete a residency.
 Trainees are offered the option of entering the program at the beginning of July or August.

 Frank Pidcock, M.D.